 Our correct answer is, therefore, A: it diffuses through the phospholipid bilayer.

-Temperature has a significant impact on the fluidity of plasma membranes.
+Temperature has a significant impact on the fluidity of cellular membranes.

 At low temperatures, phospholipids tend to move less and become more tightly organized in a crystal-like structure.
 Therefore, low temperatures make membranes more rigid which can interfere with key functions like the passage of gases.
 More rigidity also makes membranes more prone to break.
 Cholesterol limits this phenomenon by disrupting the phospholipids’ tight and regular organization with its bulky tail, thereby increasing membrane fluidity.